Published by Christina Riley. Last Updated on September 29, 2023.

 Surry County Towns

-There are more than 20 towns, census-designated places, and townships in Surry County, but here are five of the most prominent ones (including one big-name state park) that we think you should know about:
+There are more than 20 towns, census-designated places, and townships on a map of Surry County NC, but here are five of the most prominent ones (including one big-name state park) that we think you should know about:

 Dobson is the county seat of Surry County and the site of Surry Community College.
 Many local winemakers and vineyard farmers have taken a few classes through their remarkable viticulture program.